NadjaUvA/Programmeerproject/README.md

 * [warning image](http://scream-queens.wikia.com/wiki/File:Spoiler_alert.png)
 * [thumbs up image](http://www.emoji.co.uk/view/7284/)

-## Copyright
+## Copyright notice

 When code is copied from this repository, it is required to preserve the copyright and license notices.
-I provide an express grant of patent rights.
+I, Nadja van 't Hoff, provide an express grant of patent rights.
 The code may be distributed under different terms and without source code.

 Limitations of the copyright are the trademark use, liability and warranty.